 But fear not.
-If you are looking to rebuild or repair a bad credit score there are some actions you can take that will give you a quick credit boost.
+If you are looking to rebuild or repair a poor or bad credit score there are some actions you can take that will give you a quick credit boost.

 This article is going to delve into how to boost your credit score fast and will cover: